SSRR/SSRR2013/README.md

 # The SRRR website

 The SSRR conference website is based on the Kitchensink Skeleton from [DocPad](https://github.com/bevry/docpad).
+DocPad is a static website generator based on JavaScript.
+When the generation is done, you can move the resulting files to a web server (html and css files).

 ## Getting Started